-In 2016, the Companies (Amendment) Act 2014 were implemented to give ACRA the power to strike off a company if there is reasonable cause to believe that a company is not carrying on business or is not in operation.
-For example, the failure to file with ACRA the ARs for consecutive years.
+The Registrar is empowered to strike off a company if there is reasonable cause to believe that a company is not carrying on business or is not in operation.
+For example, failure to file with ACRA the ARs for a few consecutive years.

-In 2016, a debarment regime was introduced to empower the Registrar to debar any director or company secretary who is in default of a relevant requirement in the Companies Act, including failure to lodge any documents, for a continuous period of 3 months or more.
-A debarred person cannot take on any new appointment as a director or company secretary of other companies
+The Registrar is also empowered to debar any director or company secretary for non-compliance with their statutory duties under the Companies Act (CA), including failure to lodge any documents, for a continuous period of 3 months or more.
+A debarred person cannot take on any new appointments as a director or company secretary of other companies.

-We may take up to 8 weeks to respond if the case is complex in nature.
+ACRA may take up to 8 weeks to review the appeal.